 Tools like ConversionIQ can also pinpoint the types of ads and messaging that work best for your audience.
 CIQ tracks every step of the buyer’s journey, providing deep insights into the target audience.

-“With targeted Meta ads and CIQ, HawkSEM was able to help Apotheke increase conversion rates by 25% and grow year-over-year (YoY) return on ad spend (ROAS) by 62%,” explains Yadegar.
+“With targeted Meta ads and CIQ, HawkSEM was able to help Apotheke increase conversion rates by 25% and grow year-over-year (YoY) return on ad spend (ROAS) by 62%,” says Yadegar.

 Content that gets likes and reactions can certainly rank higher and get wider distribution.
 But Facebook typically prioritizes content that gets what the social network calls meaningful interactions.